Antihypertensive drugs and lipids

 - Section Editor — Hypertension

-Drug-induced changes in lipid levels may be particularly important in hypertensives since up to 40 percent of untreated patients with primary hypertension (formerly called "essential" hypertension) already have lipid abnormalities, such as a high LDL-cholesterol and a low HDL-cholesterol .
-Obesity, diabetes, or alcohol abuse may be responsible for this association.
+Drug-induced changes in lipid levels may be particularly important in hypertensive patients since up to 45 percent of untreated patients with primary hypertension (formerly called "essential" hypertension) already have lipid abnormalities, such as a high low-density lipoprotein (LDL) cholesterol .
 In addition, genetic studies in humans suggest that a predisposition for the development of both hypertension and dyslipidemia may result from the inheritance of shared genetic risk factors .
-(See "Prehypertension".)

 EFFECTS OF DIFFERENT ANTIHYPERTENSIVE AGENTS